-Particulars For the year ended March 31, 2019 For the year ended March 31, 2018 Profit/(Loss) for basic and diluted earnings per share (A) 1,083.82 (455,22) Weighted average number of equity shares (B) Basic earnings per share (Rs.)
-(A/B) 12,680,000 8.55 12,680,000 (3.59) Weighted average number of equity shares outstanding during the year for the calculation of diluted earnings per share (C) Diluted earnings per share (Rs.)
-(A / C) 12,680,000 12,680,000 Note 33 Contingent Liabilities Sr. No. Particulars For the year ended March 31, 2019 For the year ended March 31, 2018 Service Tax Bank guarantees (Net) 742.47 742 - 47 4,959.00 Total 742.47 5,701.47
+Particulars For the year ended March 31, 2020 For the year ended March 31, 2019 Profit/(Loss) for basic and diluted earnings per share (A) 625.00 1,080.12 Weighted average number of equity shares (B) Basic earnings per share (Rs.)
+(A / B) 12,680,000 4.93 12,680,000 8.52 Weighted average number of equity shares outstanding during the year for the calculation of diluted earnings per share (C) 12,680,000 12,680,000 Diluted earnings per share (Rs.)
+(A/C) 4.93 8,52 Note 33 Contingent Liabilities Sr. No. Particulars For the year ended March 31, 2020 For the year ended March 31, 2019 Service Tax 1,484.93 742,47 Total 1,484.93 742.47

 The Superintendent, DGGSTI, Mumbai had called for various information & documents intending to levy Service tax on the differential amount between Toll Collected & Concession fees payable to Authority.
-The Superintendent had issued summons dated October 10, 2017 to the Authorised Signatory of the Company Mr. M. Sankaranarayanan and recorded his statement.
 The Company had furnished the requisite information and documents explaining that the Toll Collection income of the Company cannot be classified as Business Auxiliary Service & hence, the same is not liable to Service tax; also post 01.07.2012 the Toll Collection income gets covered in the Negative list of Services u/s 66D of the Finance Act, 1994 which are not liable to Service tax.
 Further, the Company had furnished the copy of the favorable CESTAT Order received in case of its holding company viz.
-MEPIDL wherein it is decided that MEPIDL collects Toll on its own account pursuant to exploitation of Toll Collection rights, & not on behalf of the Authority & hence, it is not liable to pay service tax under the Category Business Auxiliary Services on its Toll Collection income.
-The Company vide its letter dated 16,10,2017 stated that the judgement would apply to the company as well since the nature of contract entered into by the Company is similar to that of MEPIDL.
+MEPIDL wherein it is decided that MEPIDL collects Toll on its own account pursuant to exploitation of Toll Collection rights, & not on behalf of the Authority & hence, it is not liable to pay Service tax under the Category Business Auxiliary Services on its Toll Collection income.
+The Company vide its letter dated 16.10.2017 stated that the judgement would apply to the company as well since the nature of contract entered into by the Company is similar to that of MEPIDL.
 The Company had received on December 21, 2017 Show cause cum Demand notice dated December 15, 2017 of Rs.
-742.47 lakhs.
-The Company had seeked extension of time upto upto 3rd week of June 2018.
-No further communication has been received from Department in this regard.
+74.25 million.
+The Company had attended Personal Hearing & filed detailed written submissions on November 13, 2019 to contest the demand intended to be raised in the said Show cause notice.
+The assessment is under process.
+Received Order dated 15.02.2020 from office of CGST Central Excise Audit-III , Mumbai with demand of Rs.
+74.25 million towards toll collection services under "Taxable service other than service specified in the negative list"